Augo Lynge: Death

-Countless ships and helicopters were sent out to search for survivors or wreckage to no avail, the search was called off on 7 February 1959 and everyone's worst fears had come true.
-All 95 passengers and crew had perished.
-Neither any bodies nor the wreck of the ship has ever been found - just a life buoy on discovered on the shore of Iceland, now in the church at Julianehaab.
+Several ships and helicopters were sent out but were unable to find any survivors or traces of wreckage, the search was called off on 7 February 1959 with all 95 passengers and crew assumed to have perished.
+Neither any bodies nor the wreck of the ship have ever been found with the exception of a lifebuoy discovered on the shore of Iceland, 9 months after the sinking, which is now located in the church at Julianehaab.